StackVista/stackstate-docs/configure/security/authentication/file.md

 {% endtab %}
 {% endtabs %}

-To configure users and apply changes, follow the steps below:
+Follow the steps below to configure users and apply changes:

 1. Add users to `authentication.yaml` - see the example above.
 The following configuration should be added for each user:
     - **username** - the username used to log into StackState.